OpenAPI data

 }

-Depending on your CURL implementation, the file may have to be submitted using -d as in the example below.
+Depending on your cURL implementation, you might have to submit the file using -d as in the example below.

-The following command uploads these assets into the Guardian or CMC:
+The command below uploads these assets into the Guardian or CMC:

 "Authorization: Basic <AUTH_TOKEN>" -H "Content-Type: application/json" -d